opensecuritycontroller/opensecuritycontroller.org/troubleshooting/network-troubleshooting/osc-url-access.md

    ```
 2. If pinging OSC succeeds:
-   * Access the [OSC CLI](/gettingstarted/accessing.md#accessing-osc-through-cli) through an SSH client.
+   * Access the [OSC CLI](/gettingstarted/accessing.md#user-content-accessing-osc-through-cli) through an SSH client.

    * Check the server status by using the command [`server status`](/references/cli.md/#user-content-server-status).

    * If the returned status is **Open Security Controller Server is running**, OSC should be accessible through its URL.
-If you are still unable to access OSC URL, there may be an environment problem on your client (e.g.: firewall configuration, browser settings, etc).
+If you are still unable to access the OSC web application, there may be an environment problem on your client (e.g.: firewall configuration, browser settings, etc).

    * If the returned status is **Open Security Controller Server is not running**, start the server using the command [`server start`](/references/cli.md/#user-content-server-start).